TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 461,569 videos
+* Total videos: 463,910 videos
-* Total videos found that match keywords: 31,225 videos
+* Total videos found that match keywords: 31,419 videos
+  * Total unprocessed videos: 162 videos
 * Total videos found that are processed and marked: 3,326 videos
   * Information Collection: 2,181 videos
   * Non-Giftcard Robux Giveaways: 957 videos